pallet-attic/pallet-examples/blank-project/README.md

     user> (def service (compute-service-from-settings))
     user> (nodes service)

-This should show any instances that you have running in your cloud account.
+Both of these should show any instances that you have running in your cloud account.

 ## Options